go-pound/ralph/README.md

 This message type removes a label from a user.
 If the contents of the message following "is not" exactly matches a label for the user, that label is forgotten.
 The "is not" may be substituted with `>>` if desired for grammatical reasons.

+#### Listing Labels
+> @ralph who is @michael
+> > @michael is up to something, testing on prod, regretting everything, [...]

+This message type lists all labels for a user as a comma-separated list, ordered from oldest to newest.

 ### Karma
 Ralph can track numerical scores of arbitrary strings